 3.1- Temperature de-rate of the battery bank

-If you know someone that owns an electric car and uses it during winter time (let’s say a Canadian friend), you probably know that his/her car will do about half the kilometers than in summer (Canadian winters are cold AF & we still use the metric system. wait what?).
+If you know someone that owns an electric car, you probably know that his/her car will do about half the mileage in winter than in summer (it might not be that bad in California, but it is in Quebec… yep, it’s cold up here!).
 Batteries are much less efficient in cold weather.
 The exact loss will, of course, depend on the battery temperature, but we will assume 30% less efficient as a general rule.
 For example, a 210Ah battery bank will actually deliver 210Ah*70% = 147Ah.
 Or, we could say that our daily consumption of 55Ah is in fact 55Ah*1.3 = 72Ah.
 We have to keep that in mind.

 3.2- Charging a frozen battery